mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
 For example, delta position could be (-1,+2,+5) from baseline.
 I found this works well for linear values, but breaks down for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.

-Furthermore, while encoding the difference gives some gains, it's didn't provide another order of magnitude improvement that I was hoping for.
+Furthermore, while encoding the difference gives some gains, it didn't provide the order of magnitude improvement I was hoping for.
 In a desperate, last hope, I came up with a delta encoding strategy that included _prediction_.
 In this approach, I predict the current state from the baseline assuming the cube is moving ballistically under acceleration due to gravity.

 Prediction was complicated by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic.
 But after a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.